-Also known as Aujeszky’s disease or mad itch, pseudorabies (meaning false rabies) is an acute, highly fatal viral disease caused by a herpes virus (Su-HV1).
+Also known as Aujeszky’s disease or mad itch, pseudorabies, which means false rabies, is an acute and highly fatal viral disease caused by a herpes virus (Su-HV1).

 Pigs (swine) are the natural reservoirs of the virus but other mammals including cows, sheep, goats, dogs, rats, cats etc., are susceptible to infection.
 Pseudorabies is seen most commonly in cats who live on or around farms due to their exposure to pigs.